Information and Policies

 1. Enroll in eRefund on trailhead (enroll once unless there is a change to your account information).

-Trailhead > Self-Service > Student > Student Records > My Account Page > Click on ‘Name’ > Sign Up for Direct Deposit Refund
+Trailhead > Student > My Account Page > Click on ‘my account’ > Sign Up for Direct Deposit Refund

 2. Submit a Refund Request Form on Trailhead (every time you wish to request a refund).